Blessedb1/alx-pre_course/0x01-git/README.md

-this is my first alx readme
+Updated  README file this is my first alx readme